opensumi/docs/docs/develop/basic-design/contribution-point.en.md

 }
 ```

-The method of introducing a contribution point file will not be repeatly stated in subsequent cases.
+The method of introducing a contribution point file will not be repeatly stated in following cases.

 ### Lifecyle